 One major difference between FTPS and SFTP is that FTPS uses multiple port numbers.
 The first port for the command channel is used for authentication and passing commands.
 However, every time a file transfer request or directory listing request is made, another port number needs to be opened for the data channel.

 You and your trading partners will therefore have to open a range of ports in your firewalls to allow for FTPS connections, which can be a security risk for your network.
 SFTP needs only a single port number for all SFTP communications, making it easy to secure.

 While both protocols have their benefits, we recommend SFTP thanks to its better usability with firewalls.
 For an enterprise, it is ideal to have a managed file transfer (MFT) solution that can manage, monitor, and automate file transfers using a variety of protocols, including FTPS and SFTP.

-Our MFT software, GoAnywhere MFT, runs on multiple platforms, including Microsoft Azure (for organizations using the cloud), Microsoft Windows, and Linux.
-It has additional features like detailed audit logs to help you comply with industry regulations, is flexible if you exchange data with trading partners that have different requirements, and can automate file encryption, workflows, and other data transfer processes.
+Our MFT software, GoAnywhere, runs on multiple platforms, including MFT Linux, Microsoft Azure (for organizations using the cloud), and Microsoft Windows.
+It has features like detailed audit logs to help you comply with industry regulations, is flexible if you exchange data with trading partners that have different requirements, and can automate file encryption, workflows, and other data transfer processes.